Dogo Argentino vs Cane Corso: Which breed is best for you?

 Dogo Argentino vs Cane Corso: Size and appearance

-You’ve probably spotted the obvious difference between these two breeds, with the Dogo Argentino being white with a darker patch around the eyes and the Cane Corso being typically black, although they can also come in fawn, red and gray colors.
+You’ve probably spotted the obvious difference between these two breeds, with the Dogo Argentino being white, sometimes featuring a darker patch around the eyes, and the Cane Corso being typically black, although they can also come in fawn, red and gray colors.
 But color isn’t the only thing that sets these two dogs apart.

 The Dogo Argentino has a short and smooth coat and large head that is supported by a thick yet elegant neck.
 Their bodies are balanced and sturdy with straight forelegs and muscular hindquarters and they tend to have an elegant and slender appearance.
 Like the Cane Corso, males tend to grow to around 27 inches, with females around 25-26 inches.